-- Established trade agreements with Canada regarding Liquified Natural Gas and uranium.
+- Established trade agreements with Canada regarding Liquefied Natural Gas and uranium.

-- Announced with the U.S. the Global Initiative to Combat Nuclear Terrorism, reiterating Russia’s offer to sell enriched uranium to Iran.
+- Announced Russia’s partnership with the United States in the Global Initiative to Combat Nuclear Terrorism, reiterating Russia’s offer to sell enriched uranium to Iran.

-After Russia invaded Crimea, the other seven members voted it out of the summit membership.
+After Russia invaded Crimea, the other seven G-8 members voted Russia out of the summit membership.